Advanced Seminar on Computational Many-Body Physics

 Contents:

 The topics of this seminar are closely related to the topics of the lecture on Computational Many-Body Physics in the upcoming winter term (see the table of contents below).
 A special focus will be on cellular automata, with talks on (one-dimensional) elementary cellular automata (such as rule 30, rule 110, etc.) and Conway's Game of Life.
-Please note that the seminar will start around middle of June 2026 (talks will be assigned until beginning of May 2026).

 Topics